 Owen Dean lived only a stones throw from the Hampden Arms and was a regular bidder at the auction.
 He worked in partnership with his brother Alexander and they attracted a lot of attention in their latter years due to their being two of the last chair leg turners remaining.
 Even the BBC made a film of them in 1950.
 In earlier times the traditional Bodgers shelter or ‘Hovel’ was an ‘A’ framed arrangement, usually thatched with straw and twigs.
 Latter the thatch was sometimes replaced with corrugated iron.
 From the 1930s the Dean brothers used a panelled shed in the woods so they could lock up their equipment more securely, formally tools could be left in the safe knowledge that they would be there next morning, Owen’s lathe can be seen at the High Wycombe Chair Museum.

 Another regular at the Hampden estate auctions was Reg Tilbury.
 He lived in the same row of cottages all his life and Beech trees planted by Reg as a boy, even today stop just short of Reg’s old front room window with only a lane intervening, he was a true man of the woods.
-Born in 1898 he decided at the age of 13 to work in the woods as a bodger‘ It was hard work for little pay, I worked from 7am to 6pm and brought home 1/6d (71/2p) a week.
-I knew others who started work at 6am’ he once told me.
+Born in 1898 he decided at the age of 13 to work in the woods as a chair bodger.
+He once told me:

 Reg used a pole lathe up to 1924 and then invested in an oil engine that he set up in a wooden outbuilding, this drove a wooden bedded power lathe.
 Two men were employed to convert green logs into chair legs in the cottage yard using traditional methods to split timber, shaping with the side axe and to shave billets on the shave horse.
 The new belt driven lathe was the only concession to modernity.
 The new engine also provided power to a circular saw that proved an enormous help in the other half of Reg’s business, firewood.
 When I first photographed the old workshop in 1982 it was a ruin but still housed the Petter oil engine and remnants of busy woodturning days.
-Reg had given up a Bodgers life to grow strawberries but still revelled in telling stories of the days when things were altogether different.the-chair-bodgers-
+Reg had given up the life of a chair bodger to grow strawberries but still revelled in telling stories of the days when things were altogether different.